Leah Williamson

 Leah Cathrine Williamson OBE (born 29 March 1997) is an English professional footballer who plays for Women's Super League club Arsenal and captains the England women's national team.
-A versatile player, she plays in central defence or the midfield.
-She has spent her entire senior domestic career at Arsenal.
-She also represented Great Britain at the Olympics in 2021.
-Williamson captained England to their first UEFA European Championship victory, and the women's team's first international title, in 2022, for which she was named in the Team of the Tournament.
+A versatile player, she plays in central defence or in midfield, and has spent her entire senior domestic career at Arsenal.

 After being part of Arsenal's youth programme from the age of nine, Williamson debuted for the senior team as a teenager at the end of their 2014 Champions League campaign; she started for them in the League Cup final that year, in which she had individual success.
-With Arsenal, Williamson has won the League once and the FA Cup and League Cup twice each.
+With Arsenal, Williamson has won the League and Champions League once, the FA Cup twice and the League Cup four times.
 She has captained Arsenal on various occasions and reached 200 appearances for them in December 2022.

-Williamson represented England for all their age-group teams before making her senior debut in 2018, for 2019 FIFA Women's World Cup qualifying.
+Williamson represented England for all their age-group teams before making her senior debut in 2018, for 2019 FIFA World Cup qualifying.
 She was used sparsely in her first years with England, then became a regular under manager Sarina Wiegman, who also made her permanent captain in 2022.
+Williamson captained England to their first UEFA European Championship victory, and the women's team's first international title, in 2022, for which she was named in the Team of the Tournament.
+Williamson captained the Lionesses as they won Euro 2025, becoming England's first captain to lift two major trophies.
+She also represented Great Britain at the Olympics in 2021.

 Early life

-Leah Cathrine Williamson was born on 29 March 1997 in Milton Keynes and grew up in Newport Pagnell on the northern edge of the urban area, attending Portfields School for primary education and Ousedale School for secondary.
-She comes from a divided footballing family, with her brother and father fans of North London team Tottenham Hotspur, while she, her mother and grandmother are lifelong fans of Arsenal F.C.
-(Spurs' main rivals).
+Leah Cathrine Williamson was born on 29 March 1997 in Milton Keynes to David and Amanda Williamson and grew up in Newport Pagnell on the northern edge of the urban area, attending Portfields School for primary education and Ousedale School for secondary.
+She comes from a divided footballing family, with her brother and father fans of North London team Tottenham Hotspur, while she, her mother and grandmother are lifelong fans of rival club Arsenal.
 Williamson's mother played football when she was younger, cutting her hair short so that she would look like a boy and be allowed to play.

-In 2006, she was selected as the mascot to the Arsenal men's team in a league cup match at the Hawthorns against West Bromwich Albion, despite being on holiday, her mother, drove her the 430 mile round trip from Bude to ensure her dream was fulfilled, she was rewarded with a photo with Arsenal's Theo Walcott.
+In 2006, she was selected as the mascot to the Arsenal men's team in a league cup match at the Hawthorns against West Bromwich Albion.
+Despite being on holiday, her mother drove her the 430 mile round trip from Bude to ensure her dream was fulfilled.
+She was rewarded with a photo with Arsenal's Theo Walcott.
+In 2007, she was selected as a mascot for the Lionesses and accompanied Kelly Smith, the captain at the time and a future teammate who Williamson would later follow when she became England captain.
+Smith autographed a photo for Williamson and told her to "dream big".

 After watching long jumper Greg Rutherford, who also comes from Milton Keynes, at the 2012 Summer Olympics, Williamson briefly considered switching her focus to athletics, a sport she had local experience in, inspired to become an Olympic athlete.